george123wright/Portfolio/README.md

 ```

 ## Typical Workflow
-The major components are described below.
+The components are described below.
+I have included a brief summary at the top of the script summary, and then gone into more depth below.

 ## Data Collection (`fetch_data`)